 Enables Tests and Solutions

-Assists businesses in Planning More Effectively
+Assists Businesses in Planning More Effectively

 Acquiring and Sustaining Highly Satisfied Customers

-Agile VS Waterfall Approaches
+Agile VS Waterfall Approaches in Software Development

 What Is The Waterfall Methodology?

 The Waterfall methodology is more traditional and is also known as the Linear Sequential Life Cycle Model.
 This approach aligns more with sequential order and linear progression, which is integral to its project management strategy.

 What Is The Agile Methodology?